-In July 2017, the Company entered into a patent license agreement for \$0.1 million, which expires upon expiration of the last patent in December 2025.
-Under this agreement, the Company will pay minimum royalty payments of \$5,000 per year and, if the Company develops and sells certain products based on the patent, up to a maximum of \$25,000 per year.
+In July 2017, the Company entered into a patent license agreement for \$0.1 million, which expires in December 2025 upon expiration of the last to expire of the licensed patents.
+Under this agreement, the Company will pay minimum royalty payments of \$5,000 per year and, if the Company develops and sells certain products based on the licensed patents, up to a maximum of \$25,000 per year.
 Certain products that Origin is currently developing and anticipates selling are expected to utilize these patents.

-In December 2016, the Company entered into a patent license agreement for \$0.5 million, which expires upon expiration of the patent.
-Under this agreement, if the Company develops and sells specific products based on the patent, the Company would pay a royalty up to a cumulative \$0.5 million from Origin 1, whereby no further payments will be due for any production at Origin 1.
+In December 2016, the Company entered into a patent license agreement for \$0.5 million, which expires upon expiration of the last to expire of the licensed patents.
+Under this agreement, if the Company develops and sells specific products based on the patents, the Company would pay a royalty up to a cumulative \$0.5 million from Origin 1, whereby no further payments will be due for any production at Origin 1.
 If production of those products occurs at subsequent facilities, the Company will pay an upfront license fee royalty and a variable royalty based on production at that subsequent facility, capped at an aggregate \$10 million per facility.
 Certain products that the Company is currently developing and anticipates selling are expected to utilize these patents.
-No payments were made during the three months ended June 30, 2021 or 2020.
+No payments were made during the three months ended March 31, 2022 or 2021.

-In November 2016, the Company entered into a patent license agreement for \$35,000, which expires upon expiration of the patent.
-Under this agreement, if the Company produces products based on the patent, the Company will pay an annual royalty upon commencement of operations on Origin 1 of \$25,000 up to a cumulative \$1 million.
+In November 2016, the Company entered into a patent license agreement for \$0.0 million, which expires upon expiration of the patent.
+Under this agreement, if the Company produces products based on the patent, the Company will pay an annual royalty upon commencement of operations on Origin 1 of \$0.0 million up to a cumulative \$1.0 million.
 The pipeline of Company products and sales are not currently expected to be subject to this patent.
-No payments were made during the three months ended June 30, 2021 or 2020.
+No payments were made during the three months ended March 31, 2022 or 2021.

 In August 2015, the Company entered into a patent license agreement, which expires upon expiration of the patent.
-Under this agreement, if the Company develops and sells specific products based on the patent, the Company would pay a royalty up to \$2 million per year and \$10 million in the aggregate.
+Under this agreement, if the Company develops and sells specific products based on the patent, the Company would pay a royalty up to \$2.0 million per year and \$10.0 million in the aggregate.
 Certain products that the Company is currently developing and anticipates selling are expected to utilize these patents.
-No payments were made during the three months ended June 30, 2021 or 2020.
+No payments were made during the three months ended March 31, 2022 or 2021.

-In June 2011, the Company entered into a nonexclusive patents license agreement, which expires upon expiration of the last patent to expire.
+In June 2011, the Company entered into a nonexclusive patent license agreement, which expires upon expiration of the licensed patent.
 Under this agreement, the Company pays a royalty of \$5,000 annually and if the Company develops and sells specific products based on the patent, 0.4% of net sales.
 The pipeline of Company products and sales are not currently expected to be subject to this patent.